 “The production of spectacular effects depends more on the art of the stage machinist than on that of the poet.” – Aristotle, Poetics.

 And the key machinist is the Director.
-In cinema the director is responsible for translating a script into visuals.
+In cinema the filmmaker is responsible for translating a script into visuals.
 This is the challenge of directing and this is where directors distinguish themselves as good directors or great directors.
-Cinema is an audio visual art form.
-Directors tell stories through this medium.
+Cinema is an audio-visual art form.
+Filmmakers tell stories through this medium.
 Unlike other medium film is difficult to explain because it is easy to understand.
 At the same time semiotics of film is easy to explain because it is difficult to understand.

 The structure of cinema is defined by the codes in which it operates and the codes that operate within it.
 A great variety of codes combine to form the medium in which film express meaning.
 While shooting, three basic questions confront a filmmaker: What to shoot?
 How to shoot it?
 And how to present the shot?
 The domain of first two questions is mise-en-scène, that of the last montage.
 The term derives from the French; ‘having been put into the scene’ is used to designate the visual aspects that appear within a single shot.
 The concept of mise-en-scène was developed by those theorists who were interested in issues of authorship in constructing the meaning of film.

-Auteur refers to the way in which a director’s discernible style is evident in the mise-en-scène of the film or to the director’s signature in the final film itself.
+Auteur refers to how a director’s discernible style is evident in the mise-en-scène of the film or to the director’s signature in the final film itself.
 Well known examples of auteurism are Orson Wells and Hitchcock in the United States, Godard and Jean Renoir in France, Rainer Werner Fassbinder and Wim Wenders in Germany.

 The portrait of the current film industry provides several entry points into a discussion of the postmodern, including the transition from celluloid to digital filmmaking.
 This new configuration would surely serve as an example of how film has become pure simulacra: the distinction between original and copy is lost.
 The digital age of cinema represents its introduction into hyperreality.
 This digital revolution signals the further substitution or displacement of reality, in which a technological or virtual reality replaces the human one and the distinction between factual and virtual becomes meaningless.